MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unreal/unreal-materials.md

 ## Changing Blend Mode

 You should set blend mode to opaque unless there is a strong reason to do otherwise.
 Masked and Translucent materials are slow.
-[Details here](https://docs.unrealengine.com/Platforms/Mobile/Materials/index.html).
+You can find more details on materials in the [Unreal Engine documentation](https://docs.unrealengine.com/Platforms/Mobile/Materials/index.html).

 ![Changing blend mode](images/unreal-materials-img-02.jpg)